DLXPlugins/highlight-and-share/readme.txt

 * Initial release on WordPress.org

 == Upgrade Notice ==

+= 3.0.4 =
+Fixed copy functionality when Gutenberg block is present.
+Fixed copy styling in default theme.
+Fixed URL shortening error when URL shortening is enabled.

 = 3.0.3 =
 Hotfix: Regular text was not showing all icons